caam37830/homework-1-template/README.md

 ### Due Date
 This assignment is due Friday, October 16 at 12pm (noon) Chicago time.

-You should make sure you have pushed your completed repository to GitHub by this time.
+You should make sure you have pushed your completed work to GitHub by this time.

 ### Group Assignment